TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendingTca/StoringChanges/Index.rst

 The loading order also matters if you have multiple extensions overriding the same field, probably even contradicting each other.

-Since version 12.0 files within :file:`Configuration/TCA/` files are loaded within a dedicated scope.
+Files within :file:`Configuration/TCA/` files are loaded within a dedicated scope.
 This means that variables defined in those files cannot leak into the following files.